Florida surgeon general defends support of fringe group that touted false COVID ‘cure’

 “What they stood for that I supported then and still support now is the importance of recognizing individual autonomy when making public health policy,” Ladapo said.
 “That is something that I have been consistently supportive of in terms of the importance of recognizing and respecting the individual preferences and diversity of perspectives and opinions.”

-Ladapo himself did not call hydroxychloroquine a cure at the July 2020 press conference.
+Ladapo himself did not call hydroxychloroquine a cure at the July 2020 news conference.
 He said doctors shouldn’t be limited in using it to treat COVID-19.

-Trump shared a video of the press conference, which was later labeled misinformation by social media platforms and taken down.
+Trump shared a video of the news conference, which was later labeled misinformation by social media platforms and taken down.
 Research has indicated that hydroxychloroquine is not an effective COVID-19 treatment, and the Food and Drug Administration advises against its usage.

 Simone Gold, the founder of America’s Frontline Doctors, was one of the people charged with breaking into the U.S. Capitol during the Jan.
 6, 2021, attack.
 Stella Immanuel, another group member, has a history of making outlandish medical claims, including that genealogical problems are caused by sex with demons in dreams.